Yerba Mansa, Medicine of the Bosque:

 In addition to these invaluable rewards, is the medicine to be made.
 Yerba Mansa is prized for its multitude of herbal actions and applications.
 It is anti-inflammatory, broadly anti-microbial, astringent, anti-catarrhal, and tonifying to the mucous membranes with an affinity for the digestive, respiratory, and urinary systems.
 Yerba Mansa operates the same way whether in its native habitat or the wilderness of our bodies by regulating the flow of fluids to move and cleanse stagnant waters and toxins.
 It also fortifies the membranous organs of the environment with astringing powers, antiseptic aromatics, and warming stimulation that invigorates the vitality of any place it happens to be.
 It is these qualities that have made Yerba Mansa the legendary folk remedy it is and give it an eternal place in my backyard garden and medicine cabinet.
 I prepare the rhizomes and roots as both tea and tincture for use in a variety of formulas created for chronic inflammatory conditions, digestive disorders, skin issues, urinary infections, mucous-producing colds and sore throats, hemorrhoids, oral healthcare, athletes foot, and many other situations.
 I love the aromatic earthy decoction as my favorite form of medicine, but also regularly use the freshly dried root (they should still look reddish rather than brown and have a powerful aroma) tincture prepared with 60 to 75% alcohol.
 The leaves have mild medicinal properties which I mainly use as a poulticing herb for skin inflammations and mulch in my garden.

 Here in the Rio Grande Valley, Yerba Mansa finds its place amongst the Cottonwoods and Willows in the riparian ecosystem known as the Bosque.
 This is also my home, right in the Rio Grande floodplain.
 The Bosque was once a wild and changing environment as the landforms and forests shifted with the meander of the river.
 During the last century, however, extensive flood control measures and water diversion projects have changed the landscape in new and different ways.
 The river is entrenched and dammed while surface flows and ground water levels are significantly diminished.
 This has resulted in a massive increase in non-native trees and plants that outcompete natives in many areas of the Bosque.
 Given these ecological considerations, I strongly encourage the cultivation of this beautiful and easy to grow plant.
-Additionally much of Yerba Mansa’s habitat is protected public land with regulations against harvesting plants.
+Additionally some of Yerba Mansa’s habitat is protected public land with regulations against harvesting plants.
 Please respect these laws designed to create space for all wildlife to simply exist.

 See my expanded post on this topic: Going Deeper With Yerba Mansa